Pipeline

 AI-generated image description:

 This is an architectural diagram of a Transformer model, showing the encoder-decoder structure.
-The left side shows the encoder with N× stacked layers, each containing Multi-Head Attention and Feed Forward sublayers with Add & Norm operations.
-The right side shows the decoder with N× stacked layers, featuring Masked Multi-Head Attention, Multi-Head Attention (for encoder-decoder attention), and Feed Forward sublayers, also with Add & Norm operations.
-Both sides include Positional Encoding added to Input Embedding (encoder) and Output Embedding (decoder).
-The decoder processes outputs shifted right.
-The architecture flows upward through Linear and Softmax layers to produce Output Probabilities.
-Residual connections are indicated by arrows wrapping around each sublayer block.
-This diagram represents the standard Transformer architecture used in natural language processing and sequence-to-sequence tasks.
+The left side shows the encoder stack with N× repeated blocks, each containing Multi-Head Attention, Add & Norm layers, and Feed Forward components with residual connections.
+The right side shows the decoder stack, also with N× blocks, featuring Masked Multi-Head Attention and Multi-Head Attention layers, each followed by Add & Norm and Feed Forward components.
+Input flows from the bottom through Input Embedding with Positional Encoding on the encoder side, and Output Embedding (shifted right) with Positional Encoding on the decoder side.
+The architecture culminates in a Linear layer followed by Softmax to produce Output Probabilities.
+Arrows indicate the flow of information through the network, with residual connections shown as curved arrows bypassing certain components.
+This diagram represents the foundational architecture for transformer-based models used in natural language processing and other sequence-to-sequence tasks.

 Figure 1: The Transformer - model architecture.